jakelevi1996/notes/topics/latex/README.md

 ## Document template

 The following is a sensible, minimal example of a document template for a `tex` document.
-It assumes:
+It assumes the existence of certain files and directories (these can be created with the commands shown after the template):

 - Sections are contained in dedicated `tex` files in a subdirectory called `Sections`
 - Images are contained in a parallel directory called `Results`